 Some of the names on the move ahead of the open.

-Check out which companies are making headlines after the bell.
+Check out which stocks are making moves after the bell.